- Written by Ted Hadfield

 We ask again that all net participant upload their log entries to, LOTW, EQSL and QRZ as soon as possible after the net, in order to help those working for awards.

-WE NOW RETURN THIS FREQUENCY TO REGULAR AMATEUR USE, THE OMISS NET CONTROLLER.
+WE NOW RETURN THIS FREQUENCY TO THE FOLLOWING NET, THE OMISS NET CONTROLLER.

 - Category: Other Articles